flonadb/flonadb/README.md

     # You might have to change the server jar name below to match that of the downloaded file
     java -cp flona-server-1.2.0.jar -Dloader.main=$MAIN_CLASS $SPRING_LAUNCHER
     ```
-   This is just a way to run a Spring boot application, we export an environment variable `LOADER_PATH` with a value of
+   This is typically how you run a Spring Boot application, we export an environment variable `LOADER_PATH` with a value
-   `drivers` which is the path to directory we saw earlier where to load extra jars which in our case will be the JDBC
+   of `drivers` which is the path to directory we saw earlier where to load extra jars which in our case will be the
-   drivers for the target database systems.
+   JDBC drivers for the target database systems.
 We also define another environment variable `FLONA_FILE_DB_CFG_PATH`
    with a value of `db.properties` which is the path to the `File Proxy` file we looked at in **Step 4**.

    **Note** Remember to replace `flona-server-1.2.0.jar` with the actual name of the server jar file you downloaded in